How to Make Perfect Deviled Eggs

 Try these next eggs if you’re looking to change things up.

 If you’ve never had a fried deviled egg, well you’re in for a treat.
-These deviled eggs with relish filling are special because their egg whites are coated and fried.
+These deviled eggs with relish filling are special because their egg whites are coated with panko breadcrumbs and fried.
 It’s the perfect contrast of flavors and textures to make them ultra craveable.

 These unique deviled eggs are well worth the extra effort.
-Mirin, miso, soy sauce, kimchi, and kewpie mayo are the secret ingredients, and if you want something a little different, I highly recommend giving this deviled eggs recipe a go.
+Mirin, miso, soy sauce, kimchi, and kewpie mayo are the secret ingredients.
+If you want something a little different, I highly recommend giving this deviled eggs recipe a go.

 Similar to the Japanese deviled eggs in spirit, this fusion deviled eggs recipe includes the flavors of wasabi, pickled mustard greens, and rice vinegar.